Aims, Policy & Practice

 - Full details are obtained with a high priority being given to respect for the wishes of the survivor.

-- Centre staff then advice as to the range of remedies available (most of which will be part of one or more of the
+- Our First Steps team then advice as to the range of remedies available (most of which will be part of one or more of the

 Family Law Act 1996).
 Again, we view reassurance as an important aspect of our approach.
 Many survivors will